Member Handbook

 • I understand that I will be provided a copy of educational information about the NC Innovations waiver to assist with my understanding the services available through the NC Innovations waiver and guidelines that needs to be followed to ensure continued eligibility.

-• I understand that Trillium is responsible for ensuring an adequate network of provider agencies is available to promote choice for the beneficiary.
+• I understand that (Insert name of PIHP) is responsible for ensuring an adequate network of provider agencies is available to promote choice for the beneficiary.

-• I understand that Trillium will make a Care Coordinator available to provide care coordination supports which include:
+• I understand that (Insert name of PIHP) will make a Care Coordinator available to provide care coordination supports which include:

 1. Assessment to determine service needs to include but not be limited to the, NC Innovations Risk/Support Needs Assessment.